 When you get your next period the cycle starts again and you’re back to the Winter phase.

 If you’re using hormonal contraceptives, your body might not follow this pattern because of the way hormonal contraceptives work.
-One of the ways they work is to stop you from ovulating, and because you’re not ovulating, you’re not having a proper cycle – so what I’m about to share might not resonate with you if that’s the case.
+One of the ways they work is to stop you from ovulating, and because you’re not ovulating, you’re not having a true menstrual cycle – so what I’m about to share might not resonate with you if that’s the case.

 So, the seasons look something like this: